Title: Getting Started

 Install Apx

-To install Apx system-wide, run:
+To install Apx and the manual pages system-wide, run:

 sudo make install